 Thursday Thoughts with Jason Beem Jan.
 15, 2026

 The connection piece I mentioned above has been most true for me because I’ve gotten to meet and talk with so many people over the years, both on the show and out in the racing world.
-I’m not the best person when it comes to social interaction and while I try my best to put myself out there, it’s not the easiest thing for me.
+I’m not the best person when it comes to social interaction, and while I try my best to put myself out there, it’s not the easiest thing for me.
 But it really does move me when people stop me at the track and say they like the show.
-I do the show in my spare bedroom/office to nobody.
+I do the show in my spare bedroom/office, to no one.
 It’s just me talking there while looking out the window into my backyard.
 Until we hit the “publish” button, it’s just my words.
 But as soon as they get out there in the world, it’s fascinating to see how they become real and connective.

 The show has been such an outlet for me.
-It’s been therapeutic and fulfilling and it doesn’t happen without people listening and without TwinSpires supporting it.
+It’s been therapeutic and fulfilling, and it doesn’t happen without people listening and without TwinSpires supporting it.
 My gratitude for that can’t be conveyed with words on this page.
 It’s beyond that, a real privilege.
-Thanks for listening and here’s hoping for 10 more years!
+Thanks for listening, and here’s hoping for 10 more years!

 ADVERTISEMENT